 Norton suggested that, based on her experiences, the administration likely compelled faculty members involved in disciplinary matters to keep proceedings strictly confidential — or risk the students being punished.
 She contended that the lack of communication about negotiations to the broader Penn community was not due to a failure on the part of the faculty involved in negotiations, but rather “a failure of the administration to be transparent in its dealings.”

 History and Sociology of Science professor Harun Küçük — who had no direct involvement in the negotiations — said that he believed that the encampment’s demands were limited by what the Board of Trustees was willing to concede, including on the topic of divestment.
-Küçük said that, while faculty decisions typically pass through the Board of Trustees without much resistance, the Trustees were closely scrutinizing decisions made during the encampment.
+Küçük said that, while faculty decisions typically pass through the Board of Trustees without much resistance, he suspected that they are examining University decisions more closely in the current campus environment.

 Vaughan suspected that financial concerns played a significant role in how the University approached negotiations.